Western canon: Music

 Classical music forms the core of canon music and remains mostly unchanged to our days.
-It integrates a huge body of works starting from the 17th century and are reproduced on an ensemble of all acoustic musical instruments that were common in that century's Europe.
+It integrates a huge body of works starting from the 17th century and is reproduced on an ensemble of all acoustic musical instruments that were common in that century's Europe.

 The term "classical music" did not appear until the early 19th century, in an attempt to distinctly canonize the period from Johann Sebastian Bach to Ludwig van Beethoven as a golden age.
-In addition to Bach and Beethoven, the other major figures from this period were George Frideric Handel, Joseph Haydn and Wolfgang Amadeus Mozart.
+In addition to Bach and Beethoven, the other major figures from this period were George Frideric Handel, Joseph Haydn, and Wolfgang Amadeus Mozart.
 The earliest reference to "classical music" recorded by the Oxford English Dictionary is from about 1836.